LynneMutwiri/TehranHousePrices/README.md

 ## Project Overview

 This project analyzes house prices in Tehran, Iran, using various data science techniques.
 The goal is to uncover patterns, trends, and key factors influencing property prices in the city.
 The dataset includes features such as Area, Room, Parking, Warehouse, Elevator, Address and Price.

-├── data/               # Raw and processed datasets ├── notebooks/          # Jupyter notebooks for data analysis ├── src/               # Python scripts for data processing and modeling ├── models/            # Trained machine learning models ├── reports/           # Generated reports and visualizations ├── README.md          # Project documentation
-└── requirements.txt   # Dependencies
+## Key Objectives

+* Perform exploratory data analysis (EDA) to identify trends and outliers.

+* Engineer meaningful features to improve model performance.

+* Apply machine learning models (e.g., regression, ensemble methods) for price prediction.

+* Evaluate model performance and interpret findings.